Tootoot222/react-typescript-hook-mouse/README.md

     wheel: false,
   });

-  // Exactly the same as the above
+  // Exactly the same as the above.
-  // -- event names not given are assumed to be false const mouseButtonEventsImplicit = useMouse({
+  // Event names not given are assumed to be false. const mouseButtonEventsImplicit = useMouse({
     mousedown: true,
     mouseup: true,
   });

-  // Dynamically register the movement listener based on the input boolean value
+  // Dynamically register the movement listener,
+  // based on the input boolean value.
-  // Does not watch the wheel event const mouseEventsDynamic = useMouse({
+  // Does not watch the wheel event. const mouseEventsDynamic = useMouse({
     mousedown: true,
     mouseup: true,